French submarine Le Héros: Loss

-At 03:10 on 7 May 1942, Le Héros passed around the northern tip of Madgascar, heading for Courrier Bay on the northwestern coast to attack the British invasion fleet there.
+At 03:10 on 7 May 1942, Le Héros passed around the northern tip of Madagascar, heading for Courrier Bay on the northwestern coast to attack the British invasion fleet there.
 After skirting a French minefield, she reached a position off Courrier Bay at 04:30.
 At dawn, a flight of eight Fairey Swordfish torpedo bombers from the aircraft carrier HMS Illustrious surprised her on the surface either north or west of Courrier Bay, according to different sources, and attacked her with depth charges.
 She crash-dived, but a violent explosion shook her, knocking out her electrical power, rupturing her compressed air and diesel fuel systems, damaging her forward diving planes, and creating a leak which allowed seawater to enter her forward battery room, causing the release of poisonous chlorine gas.
 The exploding depth charges forced her to the surface, and her commanding officer ordered her crew to abandon ship.
 She sank 15 minutes after the attack, at 05:08, in 300 m of water in the Indian Ocean at 12°03′45″S 049°03′30″E.

 Le Héros′s entire crew of 72 men was left drifting in rough seas, and those without lifebelts quickly became exhausted and sank to their deaths.
 Sometime later, sharks began to attack the survivors.
 British ships reached the scene four hours after Le Héros sank, and the infantry landing ship HMS Keren rescued 52 survivors.
 One source claims that other survivors reached the coast of Madagascar on their own.
 Sources disagree on the number of men lost, claiming 19, 20, and 24 men missing.